 A Peek Behind the Curtain

 Sometimes we might tell someone that we would like them to come work for us or be in our department.
 We may even assume that they understand what our department does and many of the details on which we spend our time.
 Consider being more direct and invite them to shadow you or one of your staff members.
 You might ask them to help out on a particular project or initiative to give them some exposure to the job and connect with others already in those positions.

 When you find someone with skills and talent to develop even further, consider making it a more formal relationship.
 Let them know that you would be willing to help them gain additional skills and/or develop those skills you have noticed even further.
 If they are interested, then start considering how you can be a meaningful mentor.
 And if you find that you would like to mentor, but just don’t have the time or flexibility, the best thing you can do is to be a conduit for the person and help them connect with others that might be interested in their skills.
 You have contacts that you’ve made throughout your career and can refer them with confidence to specific connections to help them advance and grow.

 Just as you have made it a priority to be aware of other things that are important to you, think about how you can be aware of talent you come across this year and how you can help those folks develop and grow into leaders.
 So, who will you develop this year?
 We’d love to hear about how you’ve grown leaders in the past, as well as who you might be working with this year.
 Email me at [email protected] and let me know.

 You can also share with them some of the events we have going on at TCEA to help them hone various skills, make connections with other like-minded educators, and get “in the know” of additional opportunities that come available.
-A few of the events include the Innovative Learning Strategies Conference, Campus Technology Specialist Academy, and the Technology Leadership Summit.
+A few of the events include the Technology Acceleration Academy, Innovative Learning Strategies Conference, and the SysAdmin Conference.